-Securely connect the cell cable to the front panel of the WaveDriver 200.
+Securely connect the cell cable to the front panel of the WaveDriver 100.
 Remove the alligator clip from the RED lead and plug it into the back of the ORANGE lead so the leads are stacked together.
-Do the same with the GREEN lead into the WHITE lead, and the BLUE lead into the PURPLE lead.
+Do the same with the GREEN lead into the WHITE lead.
 Using an alligator clip, connect the RED+ORANGE stacked leads to the metal post labeled "WK1+WK1S" on "Cell C" of the Pine Research Universal Dummy Cell.
-Next, connect the GREEN+WHITE leads to the metal post labeled "CTR+REF", and connect the BLUE+PURPLE leads to the metal post labeled "WK2+WK2S" (see Figure 4-5, left).
+Similarly, connect the GREEN+WHITE leads to the metal post labeled "CTR+REF" (see Figure 4-5, left).
 Place the connected dummy cell into the bottom half of the dummy cell metal case.